grafana/loki/docs/sources/get-started/overview.md

 Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by [Prometheus](https://prometheus.io/).
 Loki differs from Prometheus by focusing on logs instead of metrics, and collecting logs via push, instead of pull.

 Loki is designed to be very cost effective and highly scalable.
 Unlike other logging systems, Loki does not index the contents of the logs, but only indexes metadata about your logs as a set of labels for each log stream.

 A log stream is a set of logs which share the same labels.
 Labels help Loki to find a log stream within your data store, so having a quality set of labels is key to efficient query execution.

-Log data is then compressed and stored in chunks in an object store such as Amazon S3 or Google Cloud Storage, or even, for development or proof of concept, on the filesystem.
-A small index and highly compressed chunks simplifies the operation and significantly lowers the cost of Loki.
+Log data is then compressed and stored in chunks in an object store such as Amazon Simple Storage Service (S3) or Google Cloud Storage (GCS), or even, for development or proof of concept, on the filesystem.
+A small index and highly compressed chunks simplify the operation and significantly lower the cost of Loki.

 {{< figure  src="../loki-overview-2.png" caption="**Loki logging stack**" >}}

 A typical Loki-based logging stack consists of 3 components:

-- **Agent** - An agent or client, for example `promtail`, which is distributed with Loki, or the Grafana Agent.
+- **Agent** - An agent or client, for example Promtail, which is distributed with Loki, or the Grafana Agent.
 The agent scrapes logs, turns the logs into streams by adding labels, and pushes the streams to Loki through an HTTP API.

 - **Loki** - The main server, responsible for ingesting and storing logs and processing queries.
 It can be deployed in three different configurations, for more information see [deployment modes]{{< relref "../get-started/deployment-modes/" >}}.